Changes to BC employers' right to request doctors’ notes

 When do the changes start?

-Bill 11 was passed by the British Columbia legislature on 29 May 2025, but has yet to come into force.
+Bill 11 was passed by the British Columbia legislature on 29 May 2025 and came into force on 12 November 2025.

 As an employer, what should I do?